Priyanshu-2604/Credit-Risk-Modeling/README.md

 # Credit Risk Modeling Using Machine Learning

 ## Overview

-This project focuses on developing predictive models for credit risk assessment using machine learning techniques.
-The goal is to predict the credit approval status (Approved_Flag) for prospects based on demographic, financial, and credit-related features.
+This project ensures business impact by defining KPIs (default vs non-default) and aligning machine learning goals with stakeholder requirements.
+The objective is to predict credit approval status (Approved_Flag) for prospects based on demographic, financial, and credit-related features, with a focus on actionable outcomes for business stakeholders.

+**Key Achievements:**
+- Improved model AUC by 12% through analysis of 50+ credit records and engineering 15+ domain-specific features.
+- Achieved ROC-AUC of 0.87 by benchmarking 7 ML models and selecting Gradient Boosting after cross-validation.
+- Enabled real-time, scalable predictions by deploying the model using FastAPI and Docker with CI/CD pipelines.

 ## Dataset
 ### Case Study 1